callstats-io/react-native-demoapp/README.md

+React native webTC demo app with callstats.js integration

+This app is based on

 # RCTWebRTCDemo
 Demo for https://github.com/oney/react-native-webrtc

 ## Usage
 - Clone the repository, run `npm install`.
 - For iOS, run the project on Xcode.